 On a little-known corner of Australia’s South Eastern Arnhem Land lies an untouched wilderness without physical boundaries, without roads, where nature thrives and only the traditional Indigenous owners and custodians of the land reside.
 This extraordinary location is the setting of the Arnhem Land Cultural Safari.

 Guided by Simon Kyle-Little who has an exceptional bond and deep respect for the traditional owners of East Arnhem Land, you will truly go off the beaten track for a remote journey like no other.
+Simon operates the Arnhem Land Cultural Safari on behalf on the traditional owners of the land, and specifically Henry Nunggumajbarr and his company Nunggumajbarr Safaris.
 Simon has cooperated with traditional owners from over 10 different aboriginal families for over 30 years, and has access to over 2.9 million acres of untouched wilderness.
 Let Simon lead you through the pristine landscape on this week-long safari.

 This experience is for those that want a true untouched wilderness and cultural engagement.
 It is only available to strictly controlled numbers between July and September each year on a week-long basis.
 Simon and his hand-picked team guide all safaris, and with the accumulated knowledge of traditional owners and his team, this is a true case of privileged access.